codex-storage/nim-codex/README.md

 ### Environment variables

-In order to set configuration option with environment variables, first you find your desired option as CLI option and then transform it in way that you:
+In order to set a configuration option using environment variables, first find the desired CLI option and then transform it in the following way:

  1. prepend it with `CODEX_`
  2. make it uppercase
  3. replace `-` with `_`

-For example to configure `--log-level` you would use `CODEX_LOG_LEVEL` env. variable name.
+For example, to configure `--log-level`, use `CODEX_LOG_LEVEL` as the environment variable name.

 ### Configuration file

-You can also use [TOML](https://toml.io/en/) configuration file, where you can place the name of configuration options as you see them in the command help.
-So for example to configure log level you would have file:
+A [TOML](https://toml.io/en/) configuration file can also be used to set configuration values.
+Configuration option names and corresponding values are placed in the file, separated by `=`.
+Configuration option names can be obtained from the `codex --help` command, and should not include the `--` prefix.
+For example, a node's log level (`--log-level`) can be configured using TOML as follows:

 ```toml
 log-level = "TRACE"
 ```

-And then you would point the Codex to this file with `--config-file` parameter, like `codex --config-file=/path/to/your/config.toml`.
+The Codex node can then read the configuration from this file using the `--config-file` CLI parameter, like `codex --config-file=/path/to/your/config.toml`.

 ### CLI Options